 Grain and flour are still a part of Tacoma’s busy waterfront.
 The gigantic concrete flour silos and covered loading facility on Schuster Way today are built on the site of the Centennial Mill complex that was destroyed in the 1947 fire.
 Railroad tracks still run along the shoreline bringing wheat and grain from the mid-west just like they did in the 1880’s when Washington was still a territory.
 Before sunrise on that January day in 1947, the freighter Penn Victory left the Tacoma mill with one last cargo of flour headed to the orient.
 The same voyage begins several times a month from the same compass point on the Tacoma waterfront 70 years after the day of flour and fire.

-Thanks to Mick Flaaen at Mariposa Productions for this 8mm footage of the Centennial Mill fire taken from the hillside neighborhood above the conflagration.
+Thanks to Mick Flaaen for this short form documentary using 8mm footage of the Centennial Mill fire taken from the hillside neighborhood above the conflagration.
 Its part of the Tacoma Home Movies series from Mariposa Productions.

 Images from Tacoma Public Library Collection